ECCC-ASTD-MRD/xrec/README.md

 - binary named xrec
 - setup file named setup-xrec.dot
-- XREC-config file.
+- xrec-config file.
 It displays a summary of the compiler and flags used

 ## Running xrec

 xrec interface and error messages are available in English and French.
-Choose your language of choice with the setup file.
+Set your language of choice with the setup file.
 This setup file also sets TMPDIR and ARMNLIB variables.

 ```